thisyearnofear/agnej/README.md

 # Agnej 🏗️

-A decentralized blockchain-based physics game.
-Compete in Solo Mode against the clock and global leaderboards, or join multiplayer battles where players take turns removing blocks from a 16-layer tower.
-Last survivor wins the pot.
+A decentralized blockchain-based physics game with open core gameplay and optional PoH-verified leaderboards.
+Play solo with no friction, or enable Proof of Humanity to compete fairly on verified leaderboards.
+Join multiplayer battles for higher rewards and exponential growth through referral mechanics.

 **Built with:** Next.js, Three.js, Physijs, Solidity (Linea Sepolia), Socket.io, Cannon.js